Raí Ramos

-Raí dos Reis Ramos (born 6 May 1994), known as Raí Ramos, is a Brazilian professional footballer who plays as a right-back for Grêmio Novorizontino.
+Raí dos Reis Ramos (born 6 May 1994), known as Raí Ramos, is a Brazilian professional footballer who plays as a right-back for Juventude.

 Club career

 Early career

 Born in Japorã, Mato Grosso do Sul, Raí Ramos represented Atlético Mineiro and Bahia as a youth before making his senior debut with Monte Azul in the 2013 Copa Paulista.
 He later moved to Londrina, initially assigned to the youth setup.

 After featuring rarely for Londrina's first team in the 2015 season, Raí Ramos moved to Toledo on loan, and finished second in the 2015 Taça FPF.
 Back to LEC in January 2016, he again featured sparingly before joining Operário Ferroviário also on loan, and won the Taça FPF with the side.

 After spending the 2017 campaign without playing a single minute, Raí Ramos moved abroad for the 2018 season with Georgian Erovnuli Liga 2 side Shukura Kobuleti.
 He returned to Londrina in January 2019, and started to feature more regularly afterwards.